petr-ngn/petr-ngn/README.md

 Currently I am kind of busy, so I will post some info about myself later.
 In a meanwhile, you can check my LinkedIn profile and don't hesitate to reach out to me!

 My name is Petr:
- - :round_pushpin: Czech Republic 🇨🇿
+ - :round_pushpin: Czech Republic
- - :student: Master's student of Banking & Insurance
+ - :student: Master's student of Banking & Insurance, Prague University of Economics and Business
- - :student: Master's student of Data & Analytics for Business
+ - :student: Master's student of Data & Analytics for Business, Prague University of Economics and Business